 Bad weather or winter trips?
 Not at all recommended, there are a few days oscillating around the 1500 m mark, walking on ridges, fully exposed to wind and the elements, and it can do the full-on howl up there.

-There’s climbs, like the 1300 m from Hacket to Mt Starveall, and odd 700 or 500 m grunts or plunges, you won’t lack exercise lugging all that food.
-And various gnarly bits, the scrambled descent from Little Rintoul to the saddle below is vertigo inducing for the inexperienced, down scree slope chutes with loose head sized boulders, gravel, and everything between.
-Actually those with a delight in the scree sliding and boulder hopping would boost the enjoyment levels, there’s plenty of that elsewhere.
+There are climbs, like the 1300 m from Hacket to Mt Starveall, and odd 700 or 500 m grunts or plunges, you won’t lack exercise lugging all that food.
+And various gnarly bits, the scrambled descent from Little Rintoul to the saddle below is vertigo-inducing for the inexperienced, down scree slope chutes with loose head-sized boulders, gravel, and everything between.
+Actually, those with a delight in the scree sliding and boulder hopping would boost the enjoyment levels, there’s plenty of that elsewhere.

 where | Alpine Route, Mt Richmond Forest Park

 Nelson to St Arnaud via the Pelorus River and along the ridges of the Richmond Range and around the Red Hills.